ewolff/service-mesh-primer/manuscript/04-Example.md

 #### Fault Injection

-The configuration in the file `fault-injection.yaml` from the example.
+The configuration is in the file `fault-injection.yaml` from the example.
 It makes 100 percent of the calls to the order microservice fail with HTTP status 500.
 See the [documentation](https://github.com/ewolff/microservice-istio/blob/master/HOW-TO-RUN.md#fault-injection) about how to apply this configuration to your system.

 Actually, the microservice will still work after applying the fault injection.
-If you add a new order to the system,though, it will not be propagated to shipping and invoicing.
-You can make those microservices poll the order microservice by pressing the pull button in the web UI of shipping and invoicing.
+If you add a new order to the system, though, it will not be propagated to the microservices shipping and invoicing.
+You can make those microservices poll the order microservice by pressing the pull button in the web UI of the shipping and invoicing microservices.
 In that case, an error will be shown.
 So the system is already quite resilient because it uses polling.
 If the shipping microservice would call the order microservice -- for example, to fulfill a request --, the shipping